 Last year, CollegeHumor surprised everyone when they came up with Dropout, a new streaming service.
 As Sam Reich said in the announcement video: “It’s like Netflix, but cheaper.”

-One of the best shows I love on the service is Dimension 20 — a show that follows a group of comedians playing D&D. The first season, Fantasy High, has taken the world by storm, and today there are live events that add small adventures to those characters while introducing new guest characters.
+One of the best shows I love on the service is Dimension 20 — a show that follows a group of comedians playing D&D. The first season, Fantasy High, has taken the world by storm.
+Today there are live events that add small adventures to those characters while introducing new guest characters.
 The second season is a mini-series called Escape From The Blood Keep.
-It’s only six episodes as opposed to a fully-fledged season of sixteen episodes, featuring villains as the main characters.
-And yesterday the first episode of the new season, The Unsleeping City, just aired.
+It’s only six episodes instead of a full-fledged season of sixteen episodes featuring villains as the main characters.
+And yesterday, the first episode of the new season, The Unsleeping City, just aired.
 The show sees the return of the cast from Fantasy High with new and exciting characters.

-Before we talk a bit about The Unsleeping City and why you should watch it, here’s a short disclaimer: I’m not affiliated with CollegeHumor and/or Dropout and no one asked me to write this piece.
-I just love it so much and I’m not artistic enough to share fan art so I use my words instead.
+Before we talk about The Unsleeping City and why you should watch it, here’s a short disclaimer: I’m not affiliated with CollegeHumor and/or Dropout, and no one asked me to write this piece.
+I love it so much, and I’m not artistic enough to share fan art, so I use my words instead.

 Dimension 20 Is Fun To Watch